Do you know what Inbound Marketing is? Keen to use inbound marketing to improve your marketing ROI?

 In order for your marketing hub to be found, you need to rank well on search engines (like Google) and be shareable on social media.
 Let us go through each in turn.

-The book gives a brief but useful run down of Search Engine Optimization (SEO), educating readers on the difference between Pay Per Click (PPC) ads like Google AdWords and organic content on the Search Engine Results Page (SERP).
+The book gives a brief but useful run down of Search Engine Optimization (SEO), educating readers on the difference between Pay Per Click (PPC) ads like Google Ads and organic content on the Search Engine Results Page (SERP).
 Key areas covered include:

 From Facebook pages, Twitter accounts, LinkedIn profiles to YouTube videos, the book teaches readers how they should set up their social media accounts and “socialize” their content through these platforms.
-Best practices in using social discovery sites like Digg and StumbleUpon (a toolbar allowing you to vote for websites) are also covered.
+Best practices in using social discovery sites like reddit and StumbleUpon (a toolbar allowing you to vote for websites) are also covered.